 British Columbia offers “Community Contribution Company” (CCC or C3), and

 the preceding year, Nova Scotia introduced “Community Interest Companies”.

 Are you aware that in many cases, the effort required to close a deal for $200 is approximately the same as one with 10x or 100x in revenue?

 Look into the concept of unit economics, because you may be able to further your intentions of improving a social cause by beginning with sales to large enterprise customers and having your corporate charter requiring your business satisfy needs of a cause from that revenue.
 You could then do so at much greater scale than taking the direct route, and get there faster!

 Build your professional network before you need it.

 Go for depth within your field and breadth across disciplines.

 A daily task used by motivated people is to send a personal note to a few people with whom they have previously exchanged contact information.

-Rather than asking for anything, offering what you might do to benefit them and asking for nothing in exchange beyond a cup of coffee or tea.
+Rather than asking for anything, offer what you might do to benefit them and ask for nothing in exchange beyond a cup of coffee or tea.